The Cheeky Monkey Media Blog

 The best question heard in the realm of web development is, “can this be done?”
 The simple answer is yes – usually, most things can be built into a website.
 The hard part is figuring out how to do it, and how long it will take.
 With that in mind, it’s usually better to worry more about what you want, as opposed to worrying about what may or may not be possible.

-When starting to plan your web project, give appropriate time to thinking about what you want to do.
+When starting to plan your web project, give appropriate time to think about what you want to do.
 Are you looking to sell online?
 Do you need a website that will convince people to call your office?
 Are you simply promoting your services or industry on your site?
 And of all these things, why aren’t you doing them already?

 These questions are the first steps in developing your website plan.